 Minor repairs (under $5,000)

 - Replacement Reserves Fund – This Fund is set up to cover the future replacement costs for items like appliances, flooring, heating, interior structure, paint, driveway paving, roofing, window covers, the exterior structure and more.
-Check the Standard Replacement Reserve Items list to see if the item you need repaired qualifies for replacement reserve funds.
-You'll also find more information in the Financial Management Guide.
+Check the Standardized list of Replacement Items list to see if the item you need repaired qualifies for replacement reserve funds.
+You'll also find more information in the Financial Management Guide .